anikgoyal/Spoken-english-to-written-english/README.md

 To add new rule(new punctuation marks)- please read "Q2 design document.pdf"

 Also:
-This code currently support three rules: Numbers, Tuples and general (like "C M","P M","D M","A M")
+This code currently support three rules: Numbers(e.g. one, two), Tuples(e.g. double, triple) and general (like "C M","P M","D M","A M").

 ## Usage 1